“Communities without Hunger”

 To provide safe and nutritional food assistance to persons in need using the acquisition of food resources through donations, fundraising events, and collaborating with community partners.

 We started operation in October 1988 when a group of concerned Carleton Place residents recognized the problems created by the recession of the 1980’s.
 With modest beginnings in the living room of one of the volunteers, as demand increased, the food bank moved to a store front on Bridge Street.
-It later inhabited a location on Franktown Road until 1997, before moving to Allan Street.
-Our current location is 84 Mill St. in Carleton Place.
+It later inhabited a location on Franktown Road until 1997, before moving to Allan Street and currently to 84 Mill St. in Carleton Place in April of 2020.

 We do not receive support from any level of government.

-Our role is to provide 5 day’s worth of food, once a month to families and individuals within our territory This includes the communities of Carleton Place, Mississippi Mills (Almonte, Clayton, Blakeney, Pakenham, Appleton & White Lake), Beckwith (Franktown & Ashton), and Innisville.
+Our role is to provide 5 day’s worth of food, once a month to families and individuals within our territory.
+This includes the communities of Carleton Place, Mississippi Mills (Almonte, Clayton, Blakeney, Pakenham, Appleton & Ramsay), Beckwith (Franktown & Ashton), White Lake and Innisville.

-Clients can access the food bank once a month.
-Call or drop in to fill out an application .
+Our families can access the food bank once a month.
+Call to schedule a time to shop (613-257-8546).
 Identification requested for all family members.

 - Wed: 5 pm – 7 pm

 - Fri: 9 am – noon